eflumerf/styleguide/dune-daq-cppguide.md

 There is an [exception](#Windows_Code) to this rule (no pun intended) for Windows code.

+### Exceptions [DUNE VERSION]

+Throw an exception if your code's encountered a problem it can't recover from on its own.
+Don't throw if you can implement a local recovery, and definitely don't throw exceptions as form of flow control when there's not an unexpected problem.

+Before you throw an exception, try to clean up as much as possible - release resources, etc. RAII is your friend here.

+Like the parameters a function takes and a function's return value, the types of exception a function throws are part of the interface it presents to the caller.
+For this reason, think carefully when adding an exception throw to a function other callers are already using.
+Will they be able to handle the new exception?
+If not, can they at least release resources correctly?

+If you've designed a type, strive to make its move and copy functions noexcept.
+This is because compilers can perform optimizations when it comes to STL functionality if noexcept is specified.

+Otherwise, use noexcept judiciously.
+Keep in mind you can't take it back later, and that it's very hard to make this guarantee if you're writing generic code.
+For this reason, intelligently choose your conditionals inside of noexcept()

+Never throw exceptions out of a destructor

+Only use catch(...) directly inside of main(), and then only to clean up resources before terminating the program

+Catch by const reference

+When you catch, print as much info about the exception as would be useful to users of the program

+[Rules about which types of exception to use?
+Are there DUNE-specific exceptions we should define since Boost/STL doesn't cover our needs, or would that be an unnecessary vanity project?]

 ### `noexcept`

 Specify `noexcept` when it is useful and correct.